cryptoassetlab/cryptoassetlab.github.io/_pages/calconf.md

 ### Theme and Topics

-The conference focuses on all aspects of bitcoin and crypto assets, with a special interest in investment, banking, finance, monetary economics, and regulation.
+The conference focuses on all aspects of bitcoin and crypto assets, with a special interest in investment, banking, finance, financial services, monetary economics, and regulation.

 <!--Empirical works, fundamental theory approaches, and real-world case studies are all encouraged, with interdisciplinary efforts being particularly appreciated.-->